-The Nano-Hexapod was then mounted on top of the suspended table, as shown in Figure 3.1.
-All instrumentation (Speedgoat with ADC, DAC, piezoelectric voltage amplifiers and digital interfaces for the encoder) were configured and connected to the nano-hexapod using many cables.
+The Nano-Hexapod is then mounted on top of the suspended table as shown in Figure 3.1.
+All the instrumentation (Speedgoat with ADC, DAC, piezoelectric voltage amplifiers and digital interfaces for the encoder) are setup and connected to the nano-hexapod using many cables.